One of life’s fundamental truths states, “Ask and you shall receive.”

 Who Can You Get Feedback From Right Now?

-Keeping these 7 strategies to increase your business by asking in mind, I want to leave you with a bit of homework to complete after you’re done reading this article.
+Keeping these 7 strategies to increase your business in mind, I want to leave you with a bit of homework to complete after you’re done reading this article.

 - Write down 3 areas and 3 people that you can get feedback from.